 About Lucent Sky AVM

 Lucent Sky AVM accelerates and scales the identification and remediation of common categories of application vulnerabilities, such as those in OWASP Top 10 and PCI DSS.
-It is compatible with .NET, ASP, Android, C/C++, Go, iOS, JDK, PHP, Python, and Visual Basic applications, as well as static websites and most database systems.
+It is compatible with .NET, ASP, Android, C/C++, Go, iOS, Java, PHP, Python, Ruby, Rust, Visual Studio applications, as well as static websites and many cross-framework languages and data interchange languages.
 Lucent Sky AVM is accessible through a web interface, IDE plugins, CLI, and API, and integrates with most common ALM and CI systems.